AmirRezaM75/skullking/README.md

 When you lead a trick, you may choose to play either a suit card or a special card.

+The next trick is led by the player who would have won the trick.

+The player to the left of the current round's starting player becomes the starting player for the next round.

 ## When a suit card is led

 If a suit card is played first in a trick (lead), all players must